 Jeffrey Gundlach, chief executive and chief investment officer of investment management firm Doubleline, shared his Fed rate hike expectations in an interview with CNBC Monday.
 Gundlach is nicknamed “the Bond King” after he appeared on the cover of Barron’s as “The New Bond King” in 2011.
 According to Forbes, his net worth is currently $2.2 milliard.

-Following the collapses of Silicon Valley Bank og Signature Bank, many economists have revised their rate hike predictions.
+Following the collapses of Silicon Valley Bank og Signatur Bank, many economists have revised their rate hike predictions.
 Global investment bank Goldman Sachs, for eksempel, no longer expects the Fed to raise interest rates in March.

 Noting that the Silicon Valley Bank fallout is “really throwing a wrench in [Fed stol] Jay Powell’s game plan,” the executive emphasized: “I wouldn’t do it myself.
 But what do you do in the context of all this messaging that has happened over the past six months, and then something happens that you think you’ve solved.”